UK Blames Russia For Cyber Attack, Says Won't Tolerate Disruption - Slashdot

 Maybe the SAS can toss some Corgis at Russians, as well.

 Interesting comments, indeed.
-(Score:4, Insightful)
+(Score:5, Insightful)

 Does anyone else thing it's interesting that the first 10 comments regarding a story about Russia come from anon or high number registered users that cast doubt on the story and putting it in a Republicans versus Democrats light?
 I'm just saying, it seems like the kind of thing Russian agents might be vying for.